privateprep/coding-space-website/src/pages/our_team.md

       #### Program Director

       Aspen is a passionate educator originally from San Antonio, Texas.
 She received a Bachelor’s Degree in Mechanical Engineering at the University of Texas at San Antonio and while in college mentored a robotics club for elementary students.
 It was here she found her passion for making STEM education and coding accessible to all students.
 Prior to working at The Coding Space, Aspen worked in the non-profit sector bringing STEM education programming to low income students.

       As the Program Director for The Coding Space, Aspen is excited to continue building programs for students that help them build confidence in their coding skills and themselves.
   - image:
-      image: /img/ofelia.jpeg
+      image: /img/photo_head_shot_pelle_hall.jpg
-      alt: Ofelia Canals's headshot
+      alt: Accessibility name
     mdContent: >-
-      ## Ofelia Canals

-      #### Chief Talent Officer

-      Ofelia started her career in education twelve years ago, as a Spanish teacher for Teach For America in Connecticut.
-It was there, that she found her passion for giving all students a space to develop and use their individual talents and voices.
-For the last ten years, she's worked in recruitment and hiring, to ensure that students have the right guides to help them reach their full potential.

-      She's excited to continue to find teachers for The Coding Space who deliver the highest quality instruction and encourage our students to be who they are, while stretching their creativity through their code.
-  - image:
-      image: /img/caroline-hertz.jpg
-      alt: Caroline Hertz
-    mdContent: >-
-      ### Caroline Hertz

-      #### Marketing & Communications Manager

-      Caroline is a multidisciplinary scholar and artist with degrees from Princeton University and The New School.
-As an educator, she has taught in a wide variety of environments, from large undergraduate classrooms where she taught theory and literature to public parks where she taught Greek mythology to middle schoolers.
-As a marketing expert and a visual artist, Caroline is thrilled to advance TCS's mission of inclusion and empowerment across a wide variety of channels.

-      Caroline is interested in the intersection of STEM and the arts, and she fiercely believes in the power of STEM to advance equity.
-Originally hailing from Virginia, Caroline is also a musician, an actor, and an equestrian — she even had a (very brief) rodeo career.
-  - image:
-      image: /img/scott.jpeg
-      alt: Scott Levenson's headshot
-    mdContent: >-
-      ## Scott Levenson
+      ## Pelle Hall

-      #### Managing Partner

-      Scott is the Managing Partner of Private Prep, a premier education company providing one-on- one tutoring, test prep and college admissions services.

-      Scott’s experiences in education began during his high school years where he helped struggling elementary school students from low-income neighborhoods with their schoolwork.
-After graduating with a B.A in Political Science from Emory University, Scott moved back to Washington DC to work as an analyst at MCG Capital and mentored inner-city high school seniors as part of the Hoop Dreams Scholarship Fund program.
-Scott also holds an MBA from Emory, where he graduated with honors.
-  - image:
-      image: /img/alejandro.jpg
-      alt: Alejandro Salazar's headshot
-    mdContent: >-
-      ### Alejandro Salazar

-      #### Software Engineer

-      Alejandro is Colorado-born and raised, the first in his family to graduate from college, and engaged in web development for Private Prep.
-His interests have continued multiplying throughout the years.
-Interest and work in nonprofits and public service led him to a full-ride scholarship to Colorado College.
-He was active in diverse and multicultural groups on campus and spearheaded initiatives to improve inclusivity while serving in the student government.
-His academic focus of belongingness and self-actualization led him to complete his degree in neuroscience.
-After graduation, he explored the vast world of technology and set his sights on developing websites.
-In his spare time, he enjoys learning, cooking, walking his high-energy dogs named Leslie (Knope) and Lisa (Simpson), and spending time with his partner Taylor.
-  - image:
-      image: /img/screen-shot-2022-02-17-at-4.03.58-pm.png
-      alt: Sarah Tucci
-    mdContent: >-
-      ### Sarah Tucci

-      #### Online Support Associate and Head of Scholarship Admissions

-      Sarah is from Philadelphia where she has participated in various community-based projects.
-The most recent initiative she worked for was a city-wide pre-Kindergarten program that offered free Pre-K to all 3 and 4 year old's in the city of Philadelphia where she provided data and programmatic support to stakeholders at all levels.
-Sarah is also an English tutor and enjoys interacting with her students from all over the world.
-In the spirit of multiculturalism, she holds a bachelor's degree in International Politics from Penn State University and is currently working on obtaining a Master's degree in Sustainable Cultural Heritage from the American University of Rome.
-When she is not working, studying, or writing Sarah enjoys traveling, hanging out with her dog and catching up on reading.
-Sarah is excited to take on this new opportunity in the education sector by providing technical support to teachers so that The Coding Space lessons run smoothly and to work to provide students with scholarship opportunities so that every child who wants to learn coding can.
-She is also super happy to be working for an organization with a mission and goals like The Coding Space!
+      #### D﻿irector of Curriculum Implementation

+      Pelle is a lifelong learner from Suffolk County.
+He received his Bachelors in Biological Chemistry from Grinnell College, and went to graduate school at the University of Michigan for Bioinformatics.
+At Grinnell College, he taught Biological Chemistry, Organic Chemistry, and Computer Science.
+He believes everyone should strive to think critically whenever possible, and thinks learning coding an efficient way for many people to achieve that goal.
+In his free time, he enjoys board games, Frisbee, and thinking about the larger problems.
 ---